bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Setup Voltage and Current Measurement

 On the *Power* tab choose the appropriate setup.
 If using the standard 3DR Power Module, choose *Analog Voltage and Current*, the appropriate battery capacity, and the *Power Module 90A*.
+The battery capacity depends on the battery that you are using on your ROV and should be entered in *mAh*.

 <img src="/images/qgc/power-setup-1.png" class="img-responsive img-center" />

 ## Flight Mode Setup

-Currently only the *Stabilize* and *AltHold* modes are used.
-On the *Flight Modes* tab, set all flight modes to *Stabilize* except for "Flight Mode 2", which should be set to *AltHold*.
-As new flight modes are added to ArduSub, these can be configured to activate those modes.
+There are several flight modes available: *Manual*, *Stabilize*, and *DepthHold*.
+On the *Flight Modes* tab, set the first flight mode (the default) to *Manual* and set the second and third to *Stabilize* and *DepthHold*.
+The remaining flight modes can be left on *Stabilize* or any other setting.

 <img src="/images/qgc/flight-mode-setup-1.png" class="img-responsive img-center" />

+Remember, when you set up the joystick above, you added buttons to change flight modes.
+These flight modes can be entered by pressing one of those buttons or by selecting the desired mode from the toolbar in QGroundControl.

 ## Camera Tilt Setup (if used)